 Denver Roller Dolls

 Where else can you see ladies elbowing, clothes-lining and shoving in fishnets and roller skates?
-It sounds nuts, but this is what women’s empowerment looks like.
+It sounds nuts, but this is what women’s

 Best event that brings Hollywood to Colorado

 This year’s BIFF brought out the Hollywood types: James Franco, Oliver Stone and makers of indie flicks, documentaries and shorts.
 With the celebrities come great films that pack local venues for three days.